OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 A ``MANIFEST.in`` file is required for directing python to include files in your distribution that were not specified via ``setup.py``.
-Because OpenMDAO builds documentation in a specific location, you will need to update MANIFEST.in to ensure that the built version of your documentation is installed with your plugin.
-To do so, you should add the following line to your ``MANIFEST.in``
+Because OpenMDAO builds documentation in a specific location, you will need to update MANIFEST.in to ensure that the built version of your documentation is included with distributions of your plugin.
+To do so, you should add a line, similar to the following, to your ``MANIFEST.in``
 file:

-``graft docs/sphinx_build/html``
+``graft <package-root>/sphinx_build/html``

+where `<package-root>` would be the root directory of your package as specified in your ``setup.py`` file.

 More information about writing a ``MANIFEST.in`` file can be read `here`__.